 Isn't it only fair that Internet sales are taxed?

 Isn't it unfair for brick and morter retailers to have to compete with me, when I don't collect sales tax?

 Yes, that is unfair.
-But don't believe that the large retailers support of taxing all online purchases is about fairness.
+But don't believe for a moment that the large retailers' support of taxing all online purchases is about fairness.
 It's about monopoly.

 Any retailer large enough to need to pay sales tax in several states can afford a fulltime person, and lots of software, to do this accounting with 46 states.
 Most pure Internet retailers have relatively small sales volumes -- not nearly enough to pay for the accounting requirements created by this law.

 This law is an attempt by large retailers to eliminate competition.
 If this law goes through, small online outfits, whose low prices keep the large retailers honest, will be forced out of business.
 From that point forward, you'll be forced to deal solely with the large retailers who can afford accounting departments.